C23-PR588/autoforex-machine-learning/README.md

 - []()

 ## Dataset
-We use API to get the Historical Data from [FreeCurrencyAPI](https://freecurrencyapi.com/) There are two kind of forecast,
+We use API to get the 10 years Historical Data from [FreeCurrencyAPI](https://freecurrencyapi.com/) There are two kind of forecast,
 1. Forecast a week which using per daily dataset(~3600 samples),
 2. Forecast a month which using resample into per 3 days dataset(~1200 samples).